-While heterogeneity was 0% for the BP comparison, it was a factor influencing the PV analysis (I2= 34%), making the result of the PV analysis more challenging to interpret.
+While heterogeneity was 0% for the BP comparison, it was a factor influencing the PV analysis (I^2 = 34%), making the result of the PV analysis more challenging to interpret.
 Additionally, while bias assessment found the included studies to overall be well designed, there was minor asymmetry in LFK index findings for the PV analysis.
-Combining both heterogeneity findings and this minor asymmetry, it is evident that some of the included studies in the PV analysis may have not been as quality as to not influence findings.
+Both the heterogeneity findings and this minor asymmetry suggest that some of the included studies in the PV analysis may not have been as high quality.
+This may have influenced the findings.